Diversity and Equity

 - MS Clubs such as Black Student Union provide a setting for girls to discuss topics and concerns as well as share questions around diversity and equity.
 This club assumes an integral role in educating our community through conference and assembly participation.

 - Annual participation in MS Diversity Conference at The Haverford School.
 Students came together from multiple schools representing four different states.
 The most recent theme was "Brave or Blind."
-There are lines of difference whether it be race, gender, different ability, etc. How do we make connections across these lines of difference and have the courage to be brace and take action?
+There are lines of difference whether it be race, gender, different ability, etc. How do we make connections across these lines of difference and have the courage to be brave and take action?
 The Keynote Speaker was DeVon Jackson, Professor and Director of Student Engagement at Villanova University.

 - Continued opportunities related to service and global experiences embedded within the Middle School approach of combining education and authentic service, reinforcing the need for the girls to be informed, empathetic and active.